Disability Rights Texas Handout

 What can this look like?

-- Young black person pleads with a realtor to postpone visits by prospective buyers of home she is reading because young black person has COVID-19.
+- Young black person pleads with a realtor to postpone visits by prospective buyers of home she is renting because young black person has COVID-19.
 Realtor refuses and insists on showing property.

 - Neighbors call the police on someone walking down the street talking to themselves in another language.